-Every time we receive new visitors in Brisbane, I want to plan a trip to North Stradbroke Island.
-Straddie, as the locals call it, is easy to access from Brisbane and has a lot to offer.
+Every time we receive new visitors in Brisbane, I want them to visit Minjerribah (Stradbroke Island), one of the best islands near Brisbane.
+Straddie, as many locals call it, is easy to access from Brisbane and has a lot to offer.
 It is the perfect escape when our time is limited.
-The things to do on Stradbroke Island are perfect Australian cliches to serve International visitors, and the great climate and space will seduce the domestic visitors.
-In summary, everybody will love Stradbroke Island.
+The things to do on Stradbroke Island are perfect Australian cliches for international visitors, and the great climate and space will seduce the domestic visitors.
+In summary, everybody will love Minjerribah (Stradbroke Island).

-Stradbroke Island has a lot of Australian must-do concentrated in a tiny area.
-These are the reasons why I always want to take our visitors to Stradbroke Island:
+Minjerribah has a lot of Australian must-do concentrated in a tiny area.
+It’s one of the best places to see wildlife in Australia.
+These are the reasons why I always our visitors to visit Minjerribah:

-From the moment you arrive on the island, keep your eyes opened and pointed towards the trees.
-There are many wild koalas on Stradbroke Island and your chance to spot one is high.
-Every time I saw one, it was resting in a tree just near the road on the way to the North of the island, less than 5 minutes after leaving the ferry.
-There a few hanging around the cemetery.
+From the moment you arrive on the island, keep your eyes open and always look up towards the trees.
+There are many wild koalas on Minjerribah and your chance to spot one is high.
+Every time I saw one, it was resting in a tree just near the road on the way to the north of the island, less than 5 minutes after leaving the ferry.
+There are a few around the cemetery.

-The best place to spot wild kangaroos is at Point Lookout, while doing the beautiful coastal walk.
-Keep your eyes opened and don’t always look at the sea: kangaroos are often relaxing or eating on the other side of the path.
+The best place to spot wild kangaroos is at Point Lookout, while on the beautiful North Gorge coastal walk.
+Keep your eyes open and don’t always look at the sea: kangaroos are often relaxing or eating on the other side of the path.

 You can also spot them just before starting the walk, on the grass patch in front of the ice cream shop (perfect, isn’t it?), with a beautiful view of Frenchman’s Bay behind them.